 January 7, 2014

 Had a great day training with my Indy Ring peeps on Sunday.
-I let Ares do some obedience and easy (guard of object, escort, defense of handler, etc) bite work and there was NO swelling in his side.
+I let Ares do some obedience and easy (guard of object, escort, etc NOTHING that required running) bite work and there was NO swelling in his side.
 Going to ease him back into it slowly but I think it's safe to say "He's Baaaack"

 Febuary 16, 2014

 Ares is back to training on a regular basis.
-Still not pushing the jumps but he's doing regular bitework and obedience without issues.
+Still not doing the jumps but he's doing regular bitework and obedience without issues.

 July 15, 2014